CHAPTER 9

 (a)

-It is unlawful for any person knowingly to disobey the lawful or reasonable order of police officers, firemen, emergency personnel or military personnel, given incident to the discharge of the official duties of such police officers or firemen or incident to the duties of emergency personnel or military personnel when coping with an emergency, explosion or other disaster.
+It is unlawful for any person knowingly to disobey the lawful or reasonable order of police officers, fire personnel, emergency personnel or military personnel, given incident to the discharge of the official duties of such police officers or fire personnel or incident to the duties of emergency personnel or military personnel when coping with an emergency, explosion or other disaster.

 (b)

-A person commits an unlawful act when, upon command by a person known to him as a police officer, he unreasonable refuses to aid such police officer in coping with an emergency situation.
+A person commits an unlawful act when, upon command by a person known to such person as a police officer, such person unreasonably refuses to aid such police officer in coping with an emergency situation.

 Section 9-5-7.
 Failure to Appear in Court.